panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 - Did not include XBOX and PS because these are consoles from Nintendo's competitors.

 ### the beg was also about making Super Mario Mash-up Pack available to Minecraft Marketplace for following reasons:
-  - Piracy issue, because even though piracy itself is illegal, the mash-up pack is not available in Minecraft Marketplace in the first place and pirating it right now is the only solution for cross-platform usage.
+  - Piracy issue, because even though piracy itself is illegal, the mash-up pack is not available in Minecraft Marketplace in the first place and pirating it and getting it patched right now is the only solution for cross-platform usage.
+  - I found the <a href=https://bugs.mojang.com/browse/MCPE-163175>exploit that would be benefitial to the community</a> if the platform-restriction anti-feature itself were removed (Private, Marked as "Fixed" since early 2024, even though it was by adding the platform-restriction anti-feature detection to event servers to users in mid 2023)
-  - Super Mario Mash-up Pack's IP license / copyright was not on the thumbnail, but on general in settings, unlike current licensed contents in Minecraft Marketplace
+  - Super Mario Mash-up Pack's IP license / copyright was not on the thumbnail (but located in Settings>General), unlike current licensed contents in Minecraft Marketplace
   - Mojang and Nintendo could've added the mash-up pack separately in Minecraft Marketplace so anyone who wants to use the mash-up pack outside Nintendo Switch should pay for one, and all profits of the mash-up pack can go to Nintendo.
-  - The physical game box of Minecraft for Nintendo Switch, did not claim that the Super Mario Mash-up Pack is platform-specific mash-up pack.
+  - The physical game box of Minecraft for Nintendo Switch i got, did not claim that the Super Mario Mash-up Pack is platform-specific mash-up pack.
-  - I did not find out it was platform-restricted until i tried to apply the skin in the multiplayer or I found one against using Super Mario Mash-up Pack in other platforms on a FAQ.
+  - I did not find out it was platform-restricted until i tried to apply the skin in the multiplayer and I found one against using Super Mario Mash-up Pack in other platforms on a FAQ.

 ## Wait, who made Super Mario Mash-up Pack?